-Symptoms often have an insidious onset and happen in intermittent bouts.
+Symptoms often have an insidious onset and happen in intermittent bouts over a lifetime.
 The frequency and intensity of symptoms steadily progress over time.
 Delay in diagnosis is common due to the diverse pattern of symptoms.
 Classic symptoms of Crohn’s disease include abdominal pain and swelling and frequent episodes of diarrhea.
 The disease can also cause inflammatory conditions elsewhere in the body (joints, eye, skin and liver) that require treatment.

 Crohn’s disease can seriously affect a person’s ability to participate in normal daily activities and can lead to serious complications including malnutrition and blockage in the intestines.
 Children who have Crohn’s disease may experience growth problems.

 The exact cause of Crohn’s disease is not known, but researchers believe it may be an autoimmune disorder that tends to run in families; about 20% of people with Crohn’s disease have a blood relative with some form of inflammatory bowel disease.
 Crohn’s disease can affect all age groups but especially young adults ages 15 to 35.

 Chronic inflammation of the gastrointestinal tract due to Crohn’s disease damages the inner lining of parts of the digestive system.
 It can lead to serious or life-threatening complications, such as nutritional deficiencies, gastrointestinal bleeding, anemia, and bowel obstruction.

 Seek prompt medical care if you have symptoms of Crohn’s disease, such as abdominal pain and frequent diarrhea.
 Seek immediate medical care (call 911) if you, or someone you are with, have severe bleeding from the rectum, severe and constant abdominal pain, or an unusual change in alertness.